Limits of data subjects' rights: No access to data processing agreement

 Responsibility of the data protection supervisory authority

-Pursuant to Art.
-51 Para.
+The responsibility for monitoring the data protection compliance of broadcasters lies with the supervisory authority pursuant to Art.
+51 para.
 1 GDPR and Art.
-21 Para.
-1 Sentence 2 BayRG, the Broadcasting Data Protection Officer is responsible for monitoring the data protection compliance of broadcasters.
-This acts as an independent supervisory authority with the task of monitoring compliance with the General Data Protection Regulation and enforcing its application.
+21 para.
+1 sentence 2 BayRG with the Broadcasting Data Protection Commissioner.
+This acts as an independent Supervisory authority with the task of monitoring compliance with the General Data Protection Regulation and enforcing its application.

-The Broadcasting Data Protection Officer is authorized to take action in the context of a complaint pursuant to Art.
-77 GDPR.
+The Broadcasting Data Protection Officer is authorized, within the scope of a Complaint according to Art.
+77 GDPR to take action.
 This option to lodge a complaint gives data subjects the opportunity to initiate a formal review in the event of suspected data protection violations.
-In this case, the VGH Munich emphasized that data subjects who have doubts about the lawfulness of the processing of their personal data should first and foremost use this option to lodge a complaint.
+In this case, the VGH Munich emphasized that Affected partiesdoubts about the legality of the Processing of their personal data should primarily use this complaint option.

-The court clarified that the supervisory authority is explicitly responsible for checking compliance with Art.
-28 GDPR, in particular with regard to the obligations set out in data processing agreements.
+The court clarified that the review of compliance with Art.
+28 GDPRin particular with regard to the obligations regulated in order processing contracts, explicitly to the Supervisory authority is responsible.
 Private individuals cannot carry out this review independently by directly inspecting the data processing agreement.
 This clear regulation of responsibilities illustrates the character of the GDPR as a comprehensive and coherent protection instrument that assigns the enforcement and monitoring of data protection requirements to the authorities in particular.

 No right to inspect order processing contracts from GDPR